-2 CFR 200.320(d)(5)
+2 CFR 200.320(b)(2)

-"The non-Federal entity may use competitive proposal procedures for qualifications-based procurement of architectural/engineering (A/E) professional services whereby competitors' qualifications are evaluated and the most qualified competitor is selected, subject to negotiation of fair and reasonable compensation.
+"(iv) The non-Federal entity may use competitive proposal procedures for qualifications-based procurement of architectural/engineering (A/E) professional services whereby offeror's qualifications are evaluated and the most qualified offeror is selected, subject to negotiation of fair and reasonable compensation.
 The method, where price is not used as a selection factor, can only be used in procurement of A/E professional services.
-It cannot be used to purchase other types of services though A/E firms are a potential source to perform the proposed effort."
+It cannot be used to purchase other types of services though A/E firms that are a potential source to perform the proposed effort.."

-2 CFR 200.319(a)(7)(a)
+2 CFR 200.319(b)(7)

-"All procurement transactions must be conducted in a manner providing full and open competition consistent with the standards of this section.
-In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, or invitations for bids or requests for proposals must be excluded from competing for such procurements.
-Some of the situations considered to be restrictive of competition include but are not limited to:....
-(7) Any arbitrary action in the procurement process."
+- "(b) In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, or invitations for bids or requests for proposals must be excluded from competing for such procurements.
+Some of the situations considered to be restrictive of competition include but are not limited to: - (7) Any arbitrary action in the procurement process."